top of page

 The true meaning of music in WS

-This doesn't necessarily mean your WS child will become a music aficionado or pitch perfect artist however, it is a major tool for how you connect, love and teach your child.
-Music helps all humans connect and it is one of the first ways we develop our language - our children use this to their advantage!
+This doesn't necessarily mean your WS child will become a music aficionado or pitch perfect artist however, it is a major tool for how you connect, love, and teach your child.
+Music helps all humans connect and it is one of the first ways we develop our language - and our children use this to their advantage!

 In our family, we include music in our day to day not as a nice to have, but as an essential part of our communication.
 My son said his first words through completing the lyrics of a song and although he can not yet at the age of 5 hold a conversation with strangers, he can mimic sounds and intonation in such a way that people always smile, turn to look at him and speak back.

 I have a favourite research paper (yup guilty!) which shows how the part of your brain that is responsible for vision lights up when people with WS listen to music.
-This does not happen to typical humans, apart from a small percentage who have 'Synaesthesia'.
-(1-4% population) This is where the senses are connected.
-An artist sees colours when they hear notes or smell something when they see colour.
-Famous artists afflicted with this blending of the senses are Pharrell Williams, Stevie Wonder, Duke Ellington, Franz Liszt etc. There is a similar pattern of visual areas activating for people with WS when they hear music.
-Music helps them see.
+This does not happen to typical humans, apart from a small percentage who have 'Synaesthesia' (1-4% population).
+Synaesthesia is a condition in which the senses are connected.
+An artist sees colours when they hear notes or smell a particular aroma when they see colour.
+Famous artists afflicted with this blending of the senses are Pharrell Williams, Stevie Wonder, Duke Ellington, Franz Liszt etc. Although not the same, there is a similar pattern in people in WS where the visual cortex in the brain activates when they hear music.

-Pavarotti's operatic face came to life, rising and falling notes with the intensity of voice.
+Pavarotti's operatic face came to life, the rising and falling notes mirroring with the intensity of voice.
 His face contorted with emotion.
-I felt my own emotional centres light up attempting to heal the pain of that awful weekend.
+I felt my own emotional centres light up in an attempt to heal the pain of that awful weekend.
 I cried quietly watching his tiny face absorbed in a frown, watching the entire video through.
 The whole HDU had gone silent and the sound of Cocomelon was drowned out for the duration of the song.
 It was a powerful moment for those of us that were there and undoubtedly a very unusual choice for a 2-year old to sit silently through.

 References